Marianne Williamson: Early life and education

 Marianne Deborah Williamson was born in Houston, Texas, on July 8, 1952.
 She is the youngest of three children of Samuel "Sam" Williamson, a World War II veteran and immigration lawyer, and Sophie Ann Kaplan, a homemaker and community volunteer.

 Williamson was raised in an upper-middle-class family that practiced Conservative Judaism.
 Her family attended Congregation Beth Yeshurun.
 She learned about world religions and social justice at home and became interested in public advocacy when she saw her rabbi speak against the Vietnam War.

 In 1965, after Williamson came home from school in the seventh grade, she recounted to her parents that her teacher supported the Vietnam War.
 Her father reacted by taking the family to Vietnam to help explain to Marianne why he thought that the war was wrong.
 She has said that through travel she "had an experience, at a young age, that people are the same everywhere."

 Williamson attended Houston ISD's Bellaire High School.
 After graduating, she spent two years studying theater and philosophy at Pomona College in Claremont, California, where she was a roommate of future film producer Lynda Obst.

 In 1973, Williamson dropped out of college and lived "a nomadic existence" during what she calls "her wasted decade".

-Williamson moved to New Mexico, where she took classes at the University of New Mexico and lived in a geodesic dome with her boyfriend.
+Williamson moved to New Mexico, where she took classes at the University of New Mexico.
 The couple broke up a year later.
 Marianne then moved to Austin, Texas, where she took classes at the University of Texas.
 After leaving Texas, she went to New York City, intending to pursue a career as a cabaret singer; however, she has stated that she was distracted by "bad boys and good dope".
 Vanity Fair wrote that Williamson "spent her twenties in a growing state of existential despair."
 In New York, Williamson suffered from deep depression following the end of a relationship.
 She has said that this experience gave rise to a desire to spend the rest of her life helping people.
+Allegations of abusive behavior toward colleagues and staff have followed her throughout her career.